deepti-3101/OriginTraceback/README.md

 Account username
 Social interactions (number of likes and comments) Hashtags used (or the equivalent - depending on the social media platform)

-In this picture, we show how to retrieve time and date from an Instagram post using chrome developer console, the same will be automated in the actual project.
-We can extract time accurately up to minutes and sometimes even the exact second can be retrieved.

 # 4.1.2 Sanitizing & Organising data